Kliff Kingsbury

-Kliff Timothy Kingsbury (born August 9, 1979) is an American professional football coach and former quarterback who is the offensive coordinator for the Washington Commanders of the National Football League (NFL).
+Kliff Timothy Kingsbury (born August 9, 1979) is an American professional football coach and former quarterback who is the assistant head coach for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders, finishing in the top three in several school passing records before being selected in the sixth round of the 2003 NFL draft by the New England Patriots.
-He was a member of several other NFL and CFL teams before entering coaching in 2008.
+Kingsbury was a member of several other NFL and CFL teams before entering coaching in 2008.

 Kingsbury was the offensive coordinator of the 2011 Houston Cougars that led the NCAA in nearly all offensive statistics that season, averaging 50 points and nearly 600 yards per game.
-He was later the head coach of Texas Tech (2013–2018) and the NFL's Arizona Cardinals (2019–2022).
+He was later the head coach of Texas Tech (2013–2018) and the Arizona Cardinals (2019–2022).
 Kingsbury has been cited for his work in developing quarterbacks Case Keenum, Johnny Manziel, Baker Mayfield, Patrick Mahomes, Kyler Murray, Caleb Williams, and Jayden Daniels.